Interventional-Genomics-Unit/mEdit/README.md

       bash Miniforge-pypy3-<your-OS>.sh
       ```
 #### AWS CLI
+  - mEdit requires pre-rendered data to perform its analyses which will be pulled from public AWS buckets.
   - Make sure you are signed in with your AWS credentials:
   - More information: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
     ```